woywro/next-lazy-hydration-on-scroll/README.md

 https://next-lazy-hydration-on-scroll.vercel.app/

-- **Component1** - Traditional Import: Included in the initial bundle, it loads and hydrates immediately with the page.

-- **Component2** - Next.js Dynamic Import: Loaded in a separate chunk using Next.js's next/dynamic.
-It hydrates after loading.

-- **Component3** - Code Splitting + Progressive Hydration: It is imported and then hydrated shortly after the component starts entering the screen.

 ⚠️ It uses **next/dynamic** under the hood.
 Dynamic imports and code splitting in Next.js work on a file basis.
 Ensure individual components you intend to load separately are in distinct files.
 Otherwise, dynamic import won't work.